jwhonce/obsidian-cli/docs/installation.md

 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.11 or higher (required for TOML support)
 - pip (Python package installer)
 - An Obsidian vault you want to manage